The First Woman to Earn a PhD in Computer Science Was a Nun

 Keller’s dissertation, written in CDC FORTRAN 63, was titled "Inductive Inference on Computer Generated Patterns."
 In 1965, she became the first American woman to earn a Ph.D. in Computer Science.

 Afterward, Sister Keller founded the computer science department at Clarke College in Iowa, which she directed for 20 years.
 She was passionate about providing access and information to everyone, not just computer scientists.
 She also envisioned a world in which computers made people smarter and learned to think on their own.
-In an interview, Keller said, “For the first time, we can now mechanically simulate the cognitive process.
+Keller said, “For the first time, we can now mechanically simulate the cognitive process.
 We can make studies in artificial intelligence.
 Beyond that, this mechanism [the computer] can be used to assist humans in learning.
 As we are going to have more mature students in greater numbers as time goes on, this type of teaching will probably be increasingly important.”